abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 pay attention.
 Sometimes this means physically slowing down, not to the point of irritating everybody around us, but also not getting pulled into a sense that, *This is important.
 There’s not enough time.
-This has to be done now.* When we slow down, we can notice what happens—what happens is that we see things more clearly.
+This has to be done now.* When we slow down, we can notice what happens, which is that we see things more clearly.

 I’ve ridden in a car up and down Tomki Road to and from the monastery countless times.
 These last few months I’ve been walking on the road